-Described by Rudyard Kipling as the 'eighth wonder of the world', Milford Sound was carved by glaciers during the ice ages.
-Breathtaking in any weather, the fiord's cliffs rise vertically from the dark waters, mountain peaks scrape the sky and waterfalls cascade downwards from as high as 1000 metres.
+Famously described by Rudyard Kipling as the 'eighth wonder of the world', Milford Sound / Piopiotahi is breath-taking in any weather - with its fiord's cliffs, mountainous peaks and waterfalls as high as 1000 metres.
 When it rains in Milford Sound, and it often does, those waterfalls multiply with magnificent effect.

 Boat cruises – during the day or overnight – are an excellent way to experience the Sound.
 Adventurous types might also like to head out sea kayaking, diving or flightseeing.
 To learn more about the local marine life, visit the underwater observatory at Harrison Cove and marvel at the black coral, 11-legged sea stars and delicate anemones.

 Kayaking offers paddlers an unforgettable opportunity to see the region's spectacular fiords at sea level as well as explore untouched waterways and lakes.

 Paddle up close to Bowen Falls, one of only two permanent waterfalls in Milford Sound - the other being Stirling Falls.
 Rosco's Milford Kayaks(opens in new window) and Southern Discoveries Milford Sound Cruise and Kayak trips both offer kayaking experiences.

 For the truly adventurous, enjoy an overnight kayaking adventure in Doubtful Sound.

 Black coral, native to the Fiordland area, can be viewed in Milford Sound.
 Despite it's name, living black coral is actually white and often has a colourful kaleidoscope of other sponges, corals and snake stars that attach themselves to the black coral, they are usually bright yellows, greens and oranges.
 Only when the coral has died does it become black in colour.